VariableThe/Forensics-PicoCTF-writeup/glory of the garden.md

 Image Size                      : 2999x2249
 Megapixels                      : 6.7
 </pre>

-No useful information or anything out of the ordinary.<br>
+No useful information or anything out of the ordinary.

 Using binwalk to check for additional information:

 <pre>
 binwalk garden.jpg